markusbrunner-design/chrome_extension_tab_switcher/README.md

 #### Configure Tab-Switcher

-1. Enable the mode "allow usage in private mode" in chrome://extensions/ for the extension "Tab Switcher"
-2. Choose "Auto-Load" on the options-page
+Choose "Auto-Load" on the options-page

 #### Cron-Job Auto-Update Auto-Reboot